iturdikulov/notes/Neovim.md

 jumps to the last window you used \*::`C-w C-p`

 Create a new window and start editing an empty file in it::`:new` or `C-w n`

+### Workspaces

+Workspaces: Neovim doesn't have native workspace support like Emacs.
+However, you can achieve similar functionality using tabs or different instances of Neovim.
+Personally I use [[Tmux]] with sessionizer script (bind to `Tmux prefix + f`).

 ### Sessions